eclectic-matt/Node.JS/Codenames-Bot/README.md

 The bot comes with all the features needed to play through games of Codenames, including generating the Spymaster grid and a random Word grid.
 It will also accept guesses and keep track of which team is guessing... and also winning or losing!

+## Done (implemented)

+* Functional game of Codenames, with simple commands, some help and rules explanation
+* Images for word grids, including a clear private view for Spymasters to see team words
+* All packs of words added - now 400 available for grids and 12 different layouts

 ## To Do (not yet implemented)

 * Public bot which handles concurrent game sessions